 In addition to improving individual steps in the implementation, modifications to the general framework could be explored.
 This could include the addition or removal of steps, or changes in the specific order.
 As an example, performing coregistration earlier in the framework would allow the use of multiple modalities in the Noise Reduction steps (although multiple modalities could also be used to enhance other steps such as template registration or feature extration).
 Combining steps is also a promising future direction.
-Obvious candidates include combining Classification and Relaxation, Template Registration and Intensity Standardization, Inhomogeneity Reduction.
+Obvious candidates include combining Classification and Relaxation, Template Registration and Intensity Standardization, Inhomogeneity Reduction and Intensity Standardization, or Inhomogeneity Reduction and Inter-Slice Intensity Variations Reduction.